 James 2:20 & 26 has this to say,

-"But do you want to know, O foolish man, that faith without works is dead?
 For as the body without the spirit is dead, so faith without works is dead also."

 There are also those who feel that because they say they believe in Jesus Christ that nothing else is required.
 They continue on in the same old lifestyle believing that they now have a free ticket to Heaven.
 Jesus has this to say,